 If you’ve been doing your research on switching to solar energy for your home, you would surely have encountered two words that are an integral part of your system: solar inverters.

 Solar inverters are the brains behind your home’s solar energy system.
-Without a solar inverter, you have no useable energy!
+Without a solar inverter, you have no usable energy!
 This article tells you what they are and the different kinds of inverters out there.
 Read on below to learn the five key roles of your solar inverter:

 1. Converts DC to AC power